junxit/us-congress-bills-110/metadata.md

 - 2008-08-01 — Introduced in Senate
 - 2008-08-01 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S8049)
+- 2008-09-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S9180-9181)
+- 2008-09-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S9180-9181)
+- 2008-09-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S9179-9185)
+- 2008-09-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S9179-9185)